Noah Kahan

 Throughout his career Kahan has spoken openly about his struggles with anxiety, depression, body dysmorphia, and disordered eating, a candor that has made him a significant voice in destigmatizing mental illness for a generation of younger listeners.[2]
 He founded The Busyhead Project, a nonprofit dedicated to making therapy more accessible.
 In 2026, the Netflix documentary Noah Kahan: Out of Body (directed by Nick Sweeney, premiered at SXSW March 2026) chronicled his journey from playing small pre-pandemic venues to headlining Fenway Park, including frank examinations of his mental health battles.[2]

-His fourth studio album The Great Divide (April 2026), co-produced with Aaron Dessner (The National, Taylor Swift), marked an artistic evolution from raw personal grief toward empathy and reconciliation, examining the emotional costs his confessional art placed on those closest to him.[3]
-Kahan married Brenna Nolan on August 23, 2025 in a private ceremony in Vermont.[1]
+His fourth studio album The Great Divide (April 2026), co-produced with Aaron Dessner (The National, Taylor Swift), marked an artistic evolution from raw personal grief toward empathy and reconciliation, examining the emotional costs his confessional art placed on those closest to him.[4][5]
+On August 23, 2025, Kahan married Brenna Nolan, his partner since high school, in a private ceremony at the historic Strafford Town House in Vermont.[6]
+Their long history together, which predates his rise to fame by years, forms the autobiographical foundation of album track "We Go Way Back," a love song about the enduring value of someone who has known you through every version of yourself.

 References